bloominstituteoftechnology/Sprint-Challenge--JavaScript/Answers.md

 a combination of a function and the lexical environment within which that function was declared.

-4. Describe the four rules of the 'this' keywor
+4. Describe the four rules of the 'this' keyword

 1. when 'this' is in global scope, it refrences the window or console object.
 2. implicit binding: when object.function is called, 'this' (in the function) refers to the the object preceding the dot.